DiscordSRV/Documentation/docs/installation/voice-setup.md

 ***
 **Please make sure to go through the [Initial Setup](initial-setup.md) before going through with this setup.**
+**You need to link your Discord and Minecraft accounts so that DiscordSRV knows which accounts belong to which player.**
 ***

 Make sure `Voice enabled` is set to `true` in the `voice.yml` config